smolijar/recipest-task/README.md

 # Recipest: Recipe API

 You have a database ready in a docker image, with necessary schema and a script to seed the data.
-Your goal is to implement a HTTP server with a single EP to return JSON data for the feature described bellow.
+Your goal is to implement an HTTP server with a single EP to return JSON data for the feature described bellow.

 ## Setup